zamicol/jsonflag/README.md

 Environmental variables may also be set via CLI, for example:
 `FLAG1=Flag1EnvValue go run main.go`, but they are lower priority than CLI flags.

+jsonflag also supports:
+- **Default values** in tags
+- **Environmental variable expansion**  where if FLAG1=EnvFlagValue, and anywhere the value is $FLAG1, $FLAG1 will be expanded to EnvFlagValue.
+It does not matter where the variable is set, and `$` character is the signifier for a variable. `$

 ## Config Path